-To determine whether apoptotic cells in the alveolar epithelium of WT and LPA1 KO mice at early time points post-bleomycin challenge were type I or type II alveolar epithelial cells (AECs), we performed TUNEL staining in conjunction with immunohistochemical staining of either T1α, a marker of type I AECs (21) (Supplemental Figure E2), or pro-surfactant protein C (proSP-C), a marker of type II AECs (Supplemental Figure E3), on lung sections from mice sacrificed either at day 0 pre-bleomycin challenge or at day 3 post-bleomycin.
-As seen previously, minimal numbers of TUNEL+ cells were present in the lungs of both WT and LPA1 KO mice at baseline on day 0 (Supplemental Figures E2A and B and E3A and B).
-At day 3 post-bleomycin challenge, most TUNEL+ cells in both WT and LPA1 KO mice demonstrated costaining for T1α, (Supplemental Figure E2C and D).
-The specificity of T1α staining for Type I AECs is demonstrated in Supplemental Figure E2E, in which T1α expression is absent from the pulmonary endothelium, the bronchial epithelium, and cells in the alveolar epithelium that appear to be type II AECs.
-In contrast, few TUNEL+ cells in both genotypes of mice demonstrated co-staining for the type II AEC marker pro-SPC at day 3 post-challenge (Supplemental Figure E3C and D).
-However, whereas proSP-C staining appeared uniform throughout the lung parenchyma at day 0 pre-bleomycin, staining for this type II cell marker appeared to decrease in areas of lung injury at day 3 post-challenge.
-As shown in Supplementary Figure E3E, there was a paucity of pro-SPC staining in areas with substantial numbers of TUNEL+ cells, consistent with a prior report of type II cell expression of SPC declining following bleomycin challenge (22).
-Therefore, although our staining suggests that substantial apoptosis of type I AECs occurs at day 3 post-bleomycin challenge, we cannot exclude the possibility that substantial type II cell apoptosis is concurrently occurring.
+To determine whether apoptotic cells in the alveolar epithelium of WT and LPA1 KO mice at early time points after bleomycin challenge were type I or type II alveolar epithelial cells (AECs), we performed TUNEL staining in conjunction with immunofluorescence staining of $T1\alpha$ , a marker of type I AECs (21) (Figure E2), or pro-surfactant protein C (pro-SP-C), a marker of type II AECs (Figure E3), on lung sections from mice killed at Day 0 before bleomycin challenge or at Day 3 after bleomycin challenge.
+As seen previously, minimal numbers of TUNEL+ cells were present in the lungs of WT and LPA1 KO mice at baseline on Day 0 (Figures E2A and E2B; E3A and E3B).
+At Day 3 after bleomycin challenge, most TUNEL+ cells in WT and LPA1 KO mice demonstrated costaining for T1 $\alpha$ (Figures E2C and E2D).
+The specificity of T1 $\alpha$ staining for type I AECs is demonstrated in Figure E2E, in which $T1\alpha$ expression is absent from the pulmonary endothelium, the bronchial epithelium, and cells in the alveolar epithelium that appear to be type II AECs.
+In contrast, few TUNEL+ cells in both genotypes of mice demonstrated costaining for the type II AEC marker pro-SP-C at Day 3 after bleomycin challenge (Figures E3C and E3D).
+However, whereas pro-SP-C staining appeared uniform throughout the lung parenchyma at

+Day 0 before bleomycin challenge, staining for this type II cell marker appeared to decrease in areas of lung injury at Day 3 after bleomycin challenge.
+There was a paucity of pro-SP-C staining in areas with substantial numbers of TUNEL+ cells, consistent with a prior report of type II cell expression of SP-C declining after bleomycin challenge (Figure E3E) (22).
+Therefore, although our staining suggests that substantial apoptosis of type I AECs occurs at Day 3 after bleomycin challenge, we cannot exclude the possibility that substantial type II cell apoptosis is concurrently occurring.